-This Festival represents the finest National Hunt Racing anywhere with an atmosphere unrivaled.
-It delivers the finest horses and jockeys, owners and trainers will battle for the highest racing honours and over £4.5 million of prize money.
+The Racing Horse will be covering EVERY single race at the 2018 Cheltenham Festival from Tuesday 13th March to Friday 16th March.
+There are four championship contests over the four day and these are the Champion Hurdle, Champion Chase, World Hurdle, and the Gold Cup.
+It represents the very finest National Hunt Racing anywhere with an atmosphere unrivaled.
+It not only delivers the finest horses and jockeys but the owners and trainers will battle for the highest racing honours and over £4.5 million of prize money.
 As always the Festival promises huge thrills and classic sporting moments with over 260,000 people passing through the gates over the four days to witness it.

-Following on from last year we will use our successful 'RACING HORSE RICHTER SCALE' (a friendly numerical percentage for expressing the magnitude of an event/entity repeating itself).
-The power of these trends cannot be underestimated and foolish to ignore!
+Following on from our success last year we will employ 'THE RACING HORSE RICHTER SCALE' (a friendly numerical percentage for expressing the magnitude of an event/entity repeating itself).
+The power of these trends MUST NOT be ignored!

 Here is the à la carte menu for Tuesday 13th March 2018 (DAY 1)

 1.30 Cheltenham: Sky Bet Supreme Novices’ Hurdle (Grade 1)

 2.10 Cheltenham: Racing Post Arkle Challenge Trophy Novices’ Chase (Grade 1)

 3.30 Cheltenham: Unibet Champion Hurdle Challenge Trophy (Grade 1)

 4.50 Cheltenham: National Hunt Challenge Cup Amateur Riders’ Novices’ Chase (Grade 2)